 The Navy developed a strategy to transition the provision of aircraft tires to a component level PBL.
-This strategy was implement in 2000, and has resulted in a dramatic improvement in the availability of the required aircraft tires, with significant reduction in cost.
+This strategy was implemented in 2000 and has resulted in a dramatic improvement in the availability of the required aircraft tires, with significant reduction in cost.